 You’ve bought and prepared your healthy meals.
 Now it’s time to enjoy!

-Enjoy your food to avoid eating faster then your mind can register it being full.
+Enjoy your food to avoid eating faster than your mind can register it being full.
 It takes the body and mind about 20-30 minutes to acknowledge you're satisfied.

 Use your other hand to slow you down.

 Your beverages should have zero calories.
-Coffee is okay, as long as you focus on healthy additives.
+Coffee is OK, as long as you focus on healthy additives.

 Eat until you're 80% full whether you leave a couple of bites on your plate or do so by lowering the portion size during meal prep time.